npm/npm/doc/faq.md

 Check out `npm link`.
 You might like it.

-## No, I really want 0.x style "everything's global" style.
+## No, I really want 0.x style 'everything global' style.

 Ok, fine.
 Do this: